Las Vegas (album): Reception

+The Toronto Star said that "Las Vegas twists shimmering, looped keyboard parts and filtered sound effects around driving house basslines for a repetitive effect that's lulling and hypnotic, but at the same time difficult to sit still through."

+John Bush of AllMusic wrote: "Quite distanced from the legion of echo-chamber drumkick records in Mike Ink's catalog, Las Vegas presents a series of languid trance numbers that reprise the deep-sea dub of his Studio 1 recordings but without the straight-ahead four-four beats."
 In 2017, Pitchfork included the album on their list of the Top 50 IDM Albums of All Time, placing at 33.
 Writing for the article, Simon Reynolds stated that "[Las Vegas] marks a moment for IDM in which ideas were coalescing and new conversations were arising.
 Some of its influence is circumstantial; few predicted the globally prominent rise of Cologne's dance music and Kompakt Records soon after its release, or that Matador's issuing of the album in the U.S. two years later would open its indie-rock listeners to electronic beats."

-John Bush of AllMusic rated the album 4.5 out of 5 stars, writing "Quite distanced from the legion of echo-chamber drumkick records in Mike Ink's catalog, Las Vegas presents a series of languid trance numbers that reprise the deep-sea dub of his Studio 1 recordings but without the straight-ahead four-four beats."

-Las Vegas remains the sole album released under the name Burger/Ink.
-In 2007, Burger and Voigt formed another project under the name Mohn and released an album in 2012.